 - Other grain sensitivities — Beyond just gluten

-The honest answer: We don’t fully understand why some patients react when the science suggests they shouldn’t.
+The honest answer: We don’t fully understand why patients react when the industry science says they shouldn’t.
+The celiac-safe choice is to skip the question entirely with naturally-GF spirits.

 Vodka By Ingredient Source